Dr. June McCarroll Monument

 Today McCarroll is credited by the California Department of Transportation with the idea of delineating highways with a painted line to separate lanes of highway traffic.
 Unfortunately, at the time, the very good idea fell on deaf ears at the local chamber of commerce.
 So McCarroll went out paintbrush in hand and personally painted a white stripe down the middle of the road herself.

-She then, with the help of women’s organizations, proceeded to campaign relentless for highway delineation lines.
+She then, with the help of women’s organizations, proceeded to campaign relentlessly for highway delineation lines.
 In 1924, the idea was finally adopted in California and the rest of the world eventually followed.
 (Since then, whether to paint the lines white or yellow has been the subject of much controversy in transportation circles.)

 The stretch of road where McCarroll had her truck encounter was later incorporated into Highway 99 and today is part of Indio Boulevard, and today a memorial plaque to McCarroll is located at the intersection of Indio Boulevard and Fargo Street.
 The state also later designated the stretch of Interstate 10 near Indio as The Doctor June McCarroll Memorial Freeway.